Hershey's Kisses: Advertising

-"Christmas Bells" is a commercial in which Hershey's Kisses, fashioned as a handbell choir, perform the Christmas carol "We Wish You a Merry Christmas".
-It premiered in 1989 and has run each holiday season since in the United States; it is the longest-running television commercial for the Hershey brand.
-In 2020, Hershey's introduced a new "Bells to Blossoms" version of the ad, but was criticized for changing a 30-year running iconic holiday tradition.
+"Christmas Bells" is a long-running commercial in which Hershey's Kisses, fashioned as a handbell choir, perform the Christmas carol "We Wish You a Merry Christmas".
+The advertisement premiered in 1989 and has run each holiday season since in the United States, representing the longest-running television commercial for the Hershey brand.
+In 2020, Hershey's introduced a new "Bells to Blossoms" version of the ad, in which one of the candies is removed from the choir and used to make cookies, but was criticized for changing a 30-year running iconic holiday tradition.
 The company made the decision to air both the "classic" and newer versions of the holiday ad throughout the holiday season.

 Ingredients and nutrition information

 Beginning with its own consumer research into product information, in 2015 Hershey led the SmartLabel initiative.
 Hershey's was the first brand to adopt this Grocery Manufacturers Association mobile-scannable packaging standard.

 Kisses ingredients are cane sugar, milk, chocolate, cocoa butter, milk fat, lecithin, and natural flavor.
-A 1.45-ounce serving of Hershey's Kisses consists of seven Kisses pieces.
+A 1.45-ounce (41.1 g) serving of Hershey's Kisses consists of seven Kisses pieces.
 Kisses has the following nutrition information: